 DF: Be taller.

-Dylan Floyd is exhibiting his work as part of our Modern Masters exhibition, visit the exhibition, between 13th-24th June 2018 at artrepublic Brighton.
-If you’re quick, might also join the guest list for our preview evening on 12th June, visit our Eventbrite page for details.
+Dylan Floyd is exhibiting his work as part of our Modern Masters exhibition, visit the exhibition, between 13th July to 15th August 2018 at artrepublic Brighton.

 Visit our main Modern Masters exhibition page for full details or pick up our latest printed artzine during your next visit to our gallery.